ojasvishaklya/skill-enhancement-portal-server/README.md

 # Project Title

 This is the backend for Skill Enhancement Portal project.
-A brief description of the avaialable APIs.
+A brief description of the available APIs.